LLM DNA: Tracing Model Evolution via Functional Representations: Experiments

 \subsection{Detect LLM Relationships}

-We first verify that DNA aligns with the findings of \citet{zhuindependence} on a limited set of LLMs.
-We then scale to \nummodels{} LLMs, showing that DNA accurately detects inter-model relationships.
-Finally, we visualize the DNA distribution for all \nummodels{} LLMs and highlight several related but under-documented model pairs.\looseness=-1
+In this subsection, we validate DNA against \citet{zhuindependence}, scale to \nummodels{} LLMs to demonstrate accurate relationship detection, and visualize the distribution to uncover undocumented model pairs.

 Figure~\ref{fig:dna-llama2-dist} shows the DNA distribution of the eight models (four correlated, four independent) in Table~1 of \citet{zhuindependence}.
 The decision boundary is computed by a support vector machine (SVM) with an RBF kernel, indicating that the DNAs of correlated and independent models are clearly separated.
-This result shows that the \textbf{DNA structure is consistent with both the experiments in \citet{zhuindependence} and the corresponding Hugging Face documentation}.
+This result shows that the DNA structure is consistent with both the experiments in \citet{zhuindependence} and the corresponding Hugging Face documentation.

 Table~\ref{tab:dna-relation} extends this experiment to \nummodels{} models.
 Using the official Hugging Face relationship (the ``Model Tree'') as ground truth for correlated models, we obtain 83 correlated pairs.
 We additionally sample 83 random pairs and treat them as independent.
 The resulting dataset is split 8:2 into training and test sets.
-Because no existing method operates reliably across such heterogeneous models with distinct structures, we implement two baselines alongside our approach: \textit{Random}---uniformly guessing independent or correlated; \textit{Greedy}---predicting that all within-organization pairs are correlated and cross-organization pairs are independent; and DNA---an SVM with an RBF kernel trained on LLM DNAs.
-From Table~\ref{tab:dna-relation}, two observations emerge.
-First, \textbf{DNA significantly outperforms the baselines and achieves a high AUC} of \(0.957\), indicating accurate detection of relationships among heterogeneous LLMs.
-Second, DNA attains higher recall than precision; this does not necessarily indicate a flaw in DNA, but rather suggests \textbf{the presence of undocumented relationships in the official Model Tree}.
+Three baselines are compared alongside our approach: \textit{Random}---uniformly guessing independent or correlated; \textit{Greedy}---predicting that all within-organization pairs are correlated and cross-organization pairs are independent; and PhyloLM~\citep{yax2024phylolm}---genetic (Nei) distances to other LLMs in the training set are regarded as a signature vector.
+For PhyloLM and DNA, an SVM with RBF kernel is used for prediction.
+From Table~\ref{tab:dna-relation}, three observations emerge.
+First, {DNA significantly outperforms the baselines and achieves a high AUC} of \(0.992\), indicating accurate detection of relationships among heterogeneous LLMs.
+Second, DNA attains higher recall than precision; this does not necessarily indicate a flaw in DNA, but rather suggests {the presence of undocumented relationships in the official model tree}.
 A detailed case study of the misclassified pairs appears in Appendix~\ref{subsec:false-pred-relation}.
+Third, {DNA quality is robust to the choice of sentence-embedding model}.
+Using BGE (0.3B) and MPNet (0.1B), despite their much smaller parameter sizes, yields comparable—and in this relation prediction task, even better—performance.